inc00gnito/KanbanBoard/README.md

 # KanbanBoard
-Kanban Board application created with ASP.NET CORE MVC.
+Kanban Board application created with ASP.NET CORE MVC and Bootswatch slate theme.
 ## Scope
 This project was created for the sole purpose of recreating a Trello app using ASP.NET
 ## Details